 advisor for the " Kunst - und Kulturtstiftung Siebeneichler " / Tegernsee

 Together with three other curators, Tom Angermeier, Erika Wäcker-Babnik and Stefan Graupner this 18,2 square meter space in the artcenter of Munich will be used as a thinkthank for artists and artlovers.
 A regular programm with small exhibitions is also planed.
-The first show presents the work of Jep Goldstein ( born 1980 in Argentina )
+The first show presented the work of Jep Goldstein ( born 1980 in Argentina )

 and is curated by Tom Angermeier ( untill mid.
 February 2023 ).

-and is curated by Erno Vroonen.
+and was curated by Erno Vroonen.

 Erno Vroonen, who is fluent in 5 languages, provides professional and individually aligned art services due to his longtime experience and contacts within the international art world.